 - On-the -job major mistakes that would result in a "High" level Minimum Standard Violation

 - Insubordination/Flouting authority

 - Offensive behavior

-- Retaliation against an employee

-Gross Misconduct/Illegal behavior.
+Gross Misconduct and Illegal behavior.
 Procedure starts at step 5.
 Examples are:

-- Penal Code Violations

-- Sexual Harassment

-- Workplace Violence

-- Breach of Confidentiality (student, family, or employee)
+- Penal Code Violations - Sexual Harassment and other Prohibited Behavior - Workplace Violence - Breach of Confidentiality (student, family, or employee)